AminSanaiefar/online-shop/README.md

 ## **Usage**

-To use Project Title, follow these steps:
+To use this project, follow these steps:

 1. Open the project in your favorite code editor.
 2. Modify the source code to fit your needs in (config\settings.py).